-As at 23 January 2021, there was £687k remaining in the Fund.
+As at 12 January 2022, there was £613k remaining in the Fund.
 It has been used to support the Business Recovery and Growth programme, the business CRM system, social distancing measures in the High Street, the creation of the Voluntary Sector and Economic Growth strategies and project management resource.
-However, since then it has been possible to reallocate the cost of some of these schemes to the ARG fund.
-Further commitments made include the outdoor theatre in Cassiobury Park, the night market and works at Watford Junction.
-As a result, there is now £714k remaining in the Fund as of 8 September 2021.
+Further commitments made include the outdoor theatre in Cassiobury Park, the night market, the council's centenary celebration and works at Watford Junction.